OpenMS/pyopenms-docs/docs/source/algorithms.rst

     MzMLFile().store("mergedBlockWise.mzML", exp)

 SpectraMerger includes the method ``mergeSpectraPrecursors`` which allows the merging of spectra with similar precursors.
-This is only limited to the merging of MS2 or above spectra, because precursor ions are found in MS2 (starting).
+This is only limited to the merging of MS2, because precursor ions are found in MS2.

 .. code-block:: python